 It is desired for respondents to be established in farming and/or agricultural business and must demonstrate the ability to perform the required service in an acceptable, reliable manner over the life of the lease.
 However, farmers of all level of experience will be considered.
 Preference will be given to applicants with a strong stewardship plan.
 The selected producer must demonstrate the ability to comply with Simsbury's desired agricultural land use practices and all applicable federal, state and local laws, rules and regulations.
-In addition, the selected producer will be required to work with USDA NRCS to develop a conservation plan for the property.
 The Town will award a lease which, in the Town's opinion, serves the best interests of the Town.